 To thrive at a firm like GE you need to be a self-starter.
-A firm of that size with that amount of resources has sufficient budget for training and sufficient challenges for a person willing to ask for it.
-But you need to prove you deserve it and ask for it, since the company is not organized to find and coach stars as easily as McKinsey.
+A company of that size, with that amount of resources, has sufficient budget for training and sufficient challenges for a person willing to ask for it.
+But you need to prove you deserve it and ask for it since the company is not organized to find and coach stars as easily as McKinsey.

 The training at these firms is very good.
 Yet, the training is more linked to the experience it affords you, versus distinctive problem-solving skills.
 If you join P&G as a brand manager in Russia, for example, given the skills shortage, you will be given lots of responsibility and control.
 Your growth traction is therefore much higher.
 So, the training comes from running a business versus advising a business.